SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/TimeSpan/toSeconds.md

 so.topic: reference
 ---

+# TimeSpan.toSeconds()

 This function will return the timespan as a number of seconds.
 A one minute timespan will return 60.